© Gary Crofts (Graphics Wizard) 1986

 SEVEN SISTERS

-Seven Sisters first started as a spin-off from (charity gig-playing) sixties covers band 'The Mix'
+Seven Sisters first started as a spin-off from (charity gig-playing) 60s cover band 'The Mix',

-- in which Adrian Miller, Ric Jones and John Gardner had been the guitarist, drummer and bass
+in which Adrian, Ric and John had been the guitarist, drummer and bass

 incarnation of Seven Sisters - at that time (mid 1985), an anonymous covers/originals band